AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-26-curve-fitting-101-part-1-the-least-squares-method-explained.md

 ---
-title: "Least Squares Method Explained Part 1: Mastering the Theory"
+title: "Curve Fitting 101 Part 1: The Least Squares Method Explained"
-description: In this comprehensive post, we'll look at the problem that motivates the least squares method and gain an intuitive understanding for how least squares works under the hood.
+description: In this comprehensive post, we'll look at the problem that motivates the least squares method and gain an intuitive understanding for how it works under the hood.
+This will give us the necessary skills to perform curve fitting.
-keywords: [least squares method explained, least squares method examples, how least squares works]
+keywords: [least squares method explained]
 needsLatex: true
 ---

 > **Note**: This is the first of a two-part series on the least squares method.
 In this post, we'll take a deep dive into least squares theory.
-[Head on over to the second part](/blog/cs101/least-squares-method-explained-part-2-data-fitting) for some worked least squares problems.
+[Head on over to the second part](/blog/cs101/curve-fitting-101-part-2-least-squares-data-fitting) for some worked least squares problems.

 The least squares method is a simple and elegant technique, but it's often explained poorly.
 It's something that you'll remember by heart if you understand the intuition—you won't have to memorize a single equation.